 But there’s no denying national pride is a powerful cultural force – now more than ever, you might add, looking at the electoral victories of populist or outright nationalist parties around the world.
 That’s another reason marketers are wary, of course – patriotism has its very ugly side, and brands don’t want to get burned by association.

 At this year’s World Cup, for instance, UK marketers have generally shied away from the England team, with only supermarket Lidl using them prominently.
 The result is that they’ve missed out on a surge of public goodwill towards a surprisingly successful side.

-But our database and FeelMore50 lists are full of examples of brands getting it right, using patriotism to make 5-Star ads and build strong brands.
+But our market research platform insights, our database and FeelMore50 lists are full of examples of brands getting it right, using patriotism to make 5-Star ads and build strong brands.
 Here are some ways to do it well.

 DRAW ON HISTORY

 Not, we hasten to add, “brand history”.
 But in this ad from 2017, Pedigree managed to make a patriotic commercial in a very divided America, by reaching back into history to find a story it could tell.
 Its Revolutionary War tale had plenty of brand relevance but was stirring enough to merit a 5-Star score.

 Lamb Australia have built a reputation for their creative and irreverent Australia Day ads.
 In 2017 they opted to celebrate diversity in their “You Never Lamb Alone” spot, with a parade of Australians of all kinds.
 It’s the kind of tolerant, inclusive message that many brands want to embrace right now.
 Where Lamb Australia got it right was taking a tongue-in-cheek tone and making a spot that was entertaining rather than preachy.
 Patriotism doesn’t have to be a serious subject.
 And it doesn’t have to be intolerant, either.

 DON’T BE AFRAID OF STEREOTYPES